georg-wolflein/ToolArena/README.md

 - **Implementation-agnostic**: we provide a *reference* implementation in `implementation.py` with a companion `install.sh` that sets up dependencies.
 - **Tested**: A `tests.py` script ensures that any candidate implementation is correct.

-By default, each task’s folder contains:
+By default, each task's folder contains:
 ```
 tasks/<TASK_NAME>/
   ├── task.yaml